danidiaz/red-black-record/README.md

   red-black-record, both of these libraries build upon sop-core.
-They are in fact written by the same author of sop-core. generics-sop can provide sum-of-products representations of any datatype with a Generic instance (red-black-record is more limited, it only converts types that fit the labelled record or variant mold—so no types with anonymous fields for example).
+They are in fact written by the same author of sop-core. generics-sop can provide sum-of-products representations of any datatype with a Generic instance (red-black-record is more limited, it only converts types that fit the named record or variant mold—so no types with anonymous fields for example).

   If you don't need to explicitly target *individual* fields in the generic representation, you'll be better off using generics-sop instead of